The best gaming phones 2024

 Reasons to avoid

-While it's very similar to the model before it, the RedMagic 8S Pro is the best value gaming phone on the market today.
-It may be dropping back a step from the Snapdragon Gen 3 processors we're seeing in 2024, but you're getting an incredible price to performance ratio here with stunning results in-game.
+While it's very similar to the model before it, the RedMagic 9S Pro is the best value gaming phone on the market today.
+It may only be an iterative update compared to the processing power found in the previous 9 Pro model, but you're getting an incredible price to performance ratio here with stunning results in-game.
 If you're after an Android gaming phone that won't break the bank but still offers an upgrade over a mainstream device, this is where you need to be looking.

-Inline with other industry trends, the 8S Pro is more laid back in its aesethetic than previous entries.
-A flat sided block with a particularly skinny silhouette, the 8S Pro only hints at its gaming origins at first glance.
+Inline with other industry trends, the 9S Pro is more laid back in its aesthetic than previous entries.
+A flat sided block with a particularly skinny silhouette, it only hints at its gaming origins at first glance.
 Of course, things become a little more obvious once that RGB fans whirs to life, but from the outside this could be any mainstream flagship.

-That means this is a device that looks good and feels comfortable in the hand, even if we did wish for a slightly curved back during landscape play.
-Not only that, but there are some handy small design features that speak to Nubia's attention to detail; two USB-C ports allow for charging no matter how you're holding the device, for example.
+That means this is a device that looks good and feels comfortable in the hand, even if we did wish for a slightly curved back during landscape play and speakers that weren't covered when horizontal.

 Considering the cash you're spending, that display is something else.
-A super crisp AMOLED with a max 1,300 nit brightness is going to look good on any phone, but the screen ratio in here is fantastic considering its lower price point and everything still looks slick despite the lower-than-Asus 120Hz refresh rate.
+A super crisp AMOLED is going to look good on any phone, but the screen ratio in here is fantastic considering its lower price point and everything still looks slick despite the lower-than-Asus 120Hz refresh rate.

 The best budget gaming phone